 Getting the Workers’ Compensation Benefits You Deserve

 When you sustain a work-related injury or illness, you are entitled to several benefits, including medical treatment.
-If you need help filing for mileage reimbursement or have any questions about what benefits to which you are entitled, call our workers’ compensation attorneys at Bader Law Firm, LLC, in Atlanta.
+If you need help filing for mileage reimbursement or have any questions about what benefits to which you are entitled, call our workers’ compensation attorneys at Bader Scott Injury Lawyers, in Atlanta.
 Contact us today for a free consultation at your convenience: 678-562-5595.